DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-02-27-choose-how-to-apply-2.md

 For people who’ve never applied to teacher training, when given a choice about two application services, no users were turned away by that choice.
 All of them would continue to apply.

-For people who applied using DFE Apply, applying again through UCAS represents a pain point.
+For people who applied using DfE Apply, applying again through UCAS represents a pain point.
 We hypothesise that by sending applicants wishing to apply to many courses directly to UCAS we can reduce the risk of that pain point.

 *[DfE]: Department for Education
 *[UCAS]: Universities and colleges admissions service